rackerlabs/technical-blog/content/blog/2020/2020-12-17-cloudformation-nested-stacks-the-easy-way/index.md

 ---

 Nested Stacks are a great way to deploy your infrastructure in a modular fashion.
-Isolating resources into logical groups allows us to keep our CloudFormation scripts small, limit blast radius of changes, and provide an easy way to manage various resources in more specific templates.
-There are a few inherit challenges that we face when using this great technology, and the one we are focusing on today is version control of our child templates.
+Isolating resources into logical groups keeps CloudFormation scripts small, limits blast radius of changes, and provides an easy way to manage various resources in more specific templates.
+There are a few inherit challenges to using this great technology, and the one we are focusing on today is version control of our child templates.

 <!--more-->

 ### What is CloudFormation stack?

-A stack is a collection of AWS resources (defined by the AWS CloudFormation template), which you can manage as a single unit.
-By creating templates for service or application architectures you want, AWS CloudFormation will use those templates for quick and reliable provisioning.
-CloudFormation allows you to use a simple text file, serving as the single source of truth, to model and provision (in an automated and secure manner) all the resources needed for your applications across all regions and accounts.
+A stack is a collection of Amazon Web Service&reg;(AWS) resources (defined by the AWS CloudFormation template), that you can manage as a single unit.
+By creating templates for service or application architectures, AWS CloudFormation uses those templates for quick and reliable provisioning.
+CloudFormation lets you use a simple text file as the single source of truth, to model and provision (in an automated and secure manner) all the resources you need for your applications across all regions and accounts.

-### Version control of child templates – sync your git repo to S3
+### Version control of child templates&mdash;sync your git repo to S3

-As the URL requirement for nested stacks requires a(n) S3 URL, making changes can quickly become a hassle when there are several child templates that need to be maintained.
-Enter a great quick-start by AWS that gets us 80% of the way there.
-This quick-start will create Lambda functions that will take the contents of your git repo and upload a ZIP of them to S3.
-This is a great solution, but a ZIP file might not fit your organization’s needs, especially if we want to use the files directly via URL.
+As the address requirement for nested stacks requires a S3 URL, making changes can become a hassle when there are several child templates to maintain.
+Enter a great quick-start by AWS that gets you 80% of the way there.
+This quick-start will create Lambda functions that take the contents of your git repo and upload a ZIP of them to S3.
+This is a great solution, but a ZIP file might not fit your organization’s needs, especially if you want to use the files directly via URL.

-We at Onica have faced this challenge numerous times, and as a result have modified the AWS provided scripts to actually deposit the contents of your repo while maintaining the original directory structure found with your repo.
-Our method involves taking the code from the AWS provided scripts and hosting them within your own S3 bucket, allowing us to modify the Lambda functions at our leisure.
+Rackspace Technology has faced this challenge many times, as a result we modified the AWS provided scripts to actually deposit the contents of your repo while maintaining the original directory structure.
+This method involves taking the code from the AWS provided scripts and hosting them within your own S3 bucket, letting us modify the Lambda functions as we like.
 Use the following steps to create a stack that makes the necessary modifications.

-**Note:** These steps can be followed to illustrate the process.
-You can also simply create the S3 bucket and use the Cloudformation template at the end of this blog.
+**Note:** Follow these steps to complete the process.
+You can also simply create the S3 bucket and use the CloudFormation template at the end of this blog.

-### Step 1: configure the initial stack for use
+### Step 1:configure the initial stack for use

-Using the quick-start guide, follow the steps for configuration, ensuring you configure for the **Git pull endpoint strategy**, not the **Zip download endpoint** strategy.
+Using the quick-start guide, follow the steps for configuration.
+Be sure to configure for the **Git pull endpoint strategy**, not the **Zip download endpoint** strategy.
-This initial configuration will consist of setting up the webhook in your repo, configuring an SSH keypair, and deploying the Lambda functions.
-Once this is in-place, be sure to do a test to verify everything is working correctly.
+This initial configuration consists of setting up the webhook in your repo, configuring an SSH keypair, and deploying the Lambda functions.
+After this, test to verify everything is working.

-While we won’t dive into detail on these steps as they are outlined in the quick start guide, the basics are creating a bucket for your repo objects to live, providing the IP ranges for your preferred repo, and designating the buckets to pull the quick-start files from.
-This will take 15-20 minutes, and all steps are well-defined within the guide.
+We won’t discuss the details of these steps because they are outlined in the quick start guide.
+The basics are: creating a bucket for your repo objects to live, providing the IP ranges for your preferred repo, and designating the buckets to pull the quick-start files from.
+This process takes 15 to 20 minutes.

-IMPORTANT: Do not modify the AWS Quick Start Configuration parameters at this time.
+**IMPORTANT:** Do not modify the AWS Quick Start Configuration parameters at this time.
-We will do so later.
+We will do this later.

-### Step 2: copy scripts to your own S3 bucket
+### Step 2:copy scripts to your own S3 bucket

-Once you have run the template for the first time, all of the necessary script will be copied to a bucket within your account.
+When you run the template for the first time, all the necessary scripts are copied to a bucket in your account.
 We want to create our own bucket with a friendlier name so we can house and modify the code.
 Our new bucket should have a simple name, something like “[companyname]-quickstarts”.